kitor/ml-ghidra/docs/StateObjects.md

 Running either of scripts will auto-create `StateObjEntry` and `StateObjEntry *` data types if those are missing.

+## Limitiations

+At the time of writing, scripts will fail to create new functions in some conditions, eg. when at function address there's already something (wrongly) defined as a data type.

+There are also cases (examples being `DisplayStateWithImgMute` and `DisplayState` on pre-DIGIC 6 models) where multiple state objects share the same function table or some function calls.
+When running automatic state objects creation this will result in multiple name prefixes being applied (in order those were discovered).

+If you find such a case, you can quickly fix that via single shot script.

 ## Automatic state objects creation via `StateObjects.py`

 `StateObjects.py` will follow all x-refs to `CreateStateObject` in attempt